matplotlib/matplotlib/doc/devel/coding_guide.rst

 .. note::

-    The current state of the Matplotlib code base is not compliant with all of those guidelines, but we expect that enforcing those constraints on all new contributions will move the overall code base quality in the right direction.
+    The current state of the Matplotlib code base is not compliant with all of these guidelines, but we expect that enforcing these constraints on all new contributions will move the overall code base quality in the right direction.